preames/public-notes/llvm-riscv-status.rst

 Constant Materialization Gaps
 =============================

+For constant floats, we have a couple oppurtunities:

+* LUI/SHL-by-32/FMV.D.X - Analogous to the LUI/FMV.W.X pattern recently implemented, but requires an extra shift.
+This basically reduces to increasing the cost threshold by 1, and may be worth doing for doubles.
+* LI/FCVT.S.W - Create a small integer, and convert to half/single/double.
+Note this is a convert, not a move.
+For half, LUI/FMV.H.X may be preferrable.
+* FLI.S/D - Likely to be optimal when Zfa is available.
+* FLI + FNEG.S - Can be used to produce some negative floats and doubles.
+LUI/FMV.W.X is likely better for floats and halfs, so this mostly applies to doubles.
+FNEG.S can be used to toggle the sign bit on any float, so may be more broadly applicable as well.

 Current constant materialization for large constant vectors leaves a bit to be desired.
 Here's a list of cases which might be interesting to improve:

 * Forming vector splats for constant fixed length vectors which can't be folded into operand (e.g. for a store).
 Currently, we emit constant pool loads where-as splatting an etype constant would be significantly better.
 Shows up in idiomatic vectorized constant memset patterns.